danielobare/danielobare/README.md

 I will be enrolling in Google Africa Development Scholarship to pursue Android Development.
 I have interests in embedded systems engineering with very basic programming knowledge in Rust, C++

-See my attached resume in README files.
+See my attached resume in danielobare repo